Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs: Introduction

-\item one symplectic group and one orthogonal group \end{enumerate} over a finite field $\bff_q$ of odd characteristic.
-By restricting the Weil character to the dual pair $(\bfG,\bfG')$ with respect to a nontrivial additive character $\psi$ of $\bff_q$ defined in \cite{gerardin}, we have the \emph{Weil character} $\omega^\psi_{\bfG,\bfG'}$, which has non-negative integral decomposition
+Let $(\bfG,\bfG')$ be a reductive dual pair over a finite field $\bfF_q$ of odd characteristic.
+By restricting the Weil character (\cf.~\cite{gerardin}) to $(\bfG,\bfG')$ with respect to a nontrivial additive character $\psi$ of $\bfF_q$, we have the \emph{Weil character} $\omega^\psi_{\bfG,\bfG'}$, which has non-negative integral decomposition